bbbradsmith/binxelview/readme.txt

 Other Notes
 -----------

-Due to signed 32-bit integer precision, only the first 256MB of a file can be viewed.
+Due to signed 32-bit integer limitations of C sharp, files must be less than 2GB in size.
 To inspect extremely large files, you may wish to split them first.

 The Twiddle options will rearrange the pixel X and Y within a tile to use a